49ers clinch playoff berth by holding off Rams 27-24 in OT

 San Francisco roared to a 7-2 finish to the regular season bookended by two wins over the Rams (12-5).
 LA won an anticlimactic division title anyway, thanks to Seattle’s simultaneous victory over Arizona.

-Sixth-seeded San Francisco will play at Dallas next week, while the fourth-seeded Rams will host the Cardinals in the first playoff game in SoFi Stadium history.
+Sixth-seeded San Francisco will play at Dallas next Sunday afternoon, while the fourth-seeded Rams will host the Cardinals in the first playoff game in SoFi Stadium history next Monday night.

 “Our guys are so resilient,” 49ers coach Kyle Shanahan said.
 “I’m very proud of them, and I’m just glad that we get to go into the tournament and be a part of it.”